RichardMidnight/pi-safe/README.md

-# Usage - make and image file
+# Usage - make an image file

    1) Boot your Pi with your Master SD-card as above.